Symbology Settings

 Pressing the Default or Filled default button the symbol changes the actual symbol description with the default one.

-The Clipping area around radar targets textbox allows to define a squared area (in pixels) around every aircraft where no information can be displayed and thus prevents the anchor line to run to the middle of the symbol.
+The Clipping area around radar targets textbox allows to define a squared area (in pixels) around every aircraft where no information can be displayed and thus prevents the anchor line from running to the middle of the symbol.
 Its maximum value is 50.